-Wellness Policy Golden Plains School is committed to providing school environments that promotes and protect children's health, well-being and ability to learn by supporting healthy eating and physical activity.
-Therefore, it is the policy DO316, Golden Plains School that:
+Wellness Policy Golden Plains School is committed to providing school environments that promote and protect children's health, well-being and ability to learn by supporting healthy eating and physical activity.
+Therefore, it is the policy of USD 316, Golden Plains School that: Wellness guidelines will be implemented as specified in the Kansas State Department of Education's Wellness Policy Report for each school level.

-- Wellness guidelines will be implemented as specified in the Kansas State Department of Education's Wellness Policy Report for each school level. - Students, parents, teachers, food service professionals, health professionals and other interested community members will be engaged in developing, implementing, monitoring and reviewing district-wide nutrition and physical activity policies. - All students in grades K-12 will have opportunities, support and encouragement to be physically active on a regular basis. - Foods and beverages sold or served at school will meet the nutrition recommendations of the U.S. Dietary Guidelines for Americans. - Qualified child nutrition professionals will provide students with access to a variety of affordable, nutritious, and appealing foods that meet the health and nutrition needs of students; - Students will be provided with adequate time to eat in settings that are clean, safe, and pleasant. - To the maximum extent practicable, all schools in our district will participate in available federal school nutrition programs. - Schools will provide nutrition education and physical education to foster lifelong habits of healthy eating and physical activity, and will establish linkages between health education, school nutrition programs and related community services.
+• Students, parents, teachers, food service professionals, health professionals and other interested community members will be engaged in developing, implementing, monitoring and reviewing district-wide nutrition and physical activity policies.

+• All students in grades K-12 will have opportunities, support and encouragement to be physically active on a regular basis.

+• Foods and beverages sold or served at school will meet the nutrition recommendations of the U.S. Dietary Guidelines for Americans.

+• Qualified child nutrition professionals will provide students with access to a variety of affordable, nutritious, and appealing foods that meet the health and nutrition needs of students;

+• Students will be provided with adequate time to eat in settings that are clean, safe, and pleasant.

+• To the maximum extent practicable, all schools in our district will participate in available federal school nutrition programs.

+• Schools will provide nutrition education and physical education to foster lifelong habits of healthy eating and physical activity, and will establish linkages between health education, school nutrition programs and related community services.

 Drills EBBE Students shall be informed of emergency drill procedures at the beginning of each school year.
 Periodically throughout the school year, to insure the safety of the students, emergency drills will be held.

 Fire drills are distinguished by a continuous alarm and everyone shall leave the building in a quiet and orderly fashion.
 Fire routes and exits are posted in each room.
-Once outside, the teacher shall take a roll call.
+Once outside, the teacher shall take roll.